Last updated: 18/08/2015 13:38:25

 Just to make things clear, I’m not referring to online auctions in this article.
 Online actions introduce a whole range of additional issues, which may get discussed in anther post.
 This post looks at the merits of selling gold, platinum or silver via a any reputable bricks and mortar auction house.

 Auction houses make their money charging a buyer’s premium and a seller’s fee.
 As the name suggests, the sellers fee is payable by the seller.
 The amount payable is based on the final sale value of the item, calculated a percentage, usually around 20 – 25%.
-The auction fees also attract VAT at 20%.
+The auction fees also attract VAT at the standard prevailing rate.

 The buyer’s premium is added to the final auction price and is paid over to the auction house by the buyer.
 For the purposes of this example, we don’t need to account for it.